FabricMC/fabric-docs/develop/entities/first-entity.md

 ## Adding Goals {#adding-goals}

 Goals are objective/aim of a entity which provides an defined set of behaviour to an entity.
-Goals have a certain priority it ranges from `0` being the highest and subsequently reducing in priority as the number increases. vz
+Goals have a certain priority, ranging from `0` being the highest and subsequently reducing in priority as the number increases.

-To add goals to the entity , you need to create `initGoals` class which will contain the goals for the entity.
+To add goals to the entity, you need to create `registerGoals` class which will contain the goals for the entity.

 @[code transcludeWith=:::goals](@/reference/latest/src/main/java/com/example/docs/entity/MiniGolemEntity.java)

 ::: info

 1. `TemptGoal` - The entity is attacted towards a player holding an item.
-2. `WanderAroundGoal` - Walks/Wanders around the world.
+2. `RandomStrollGoal` - Walks/Wanders around the world.
-3. `LookAtEntityGoal` - To look at the cow entity.
+3. `LookAtPlayerGoal` - To look at the `Cow` entity.
-4. `LookAroundGoal` - To look in random directions.
+4. `RandomLookAroundGoal` - To look in random directions.

 :::
 <!-- TODO: Add stuff about the entity types ask for helpp**-->